About the Exam

 -

-Understand the managed care nurse's role
+Identify various laws and rules that affect the managed care nurse’s role

-Describe the differences between principles, values, and ethics
+Describe the differences between principles, values and ethics

 Have a question?